Sunday, June 18, 2023

 Later that day, when she returned home, she found a full-grown tree in her backyard with a huge trunk.
 Green leaves and red, juicy apples hung from the tree branches.
 A dripping wet player piano sat next to it and made haunting music.

 Olivia plopped herself beneath the shady branches.
-“I guess there’s nobody home,” she figured out and dozed off for a nap.
+“I guess there’s nobody home,” she said, as she dozed off for a nap.

 When she woke up, her parents and her 10-year-old brother Nathan gawked at her beneath the awkward tree in the backyard.
 The player piano crooned melodies in the minor key.